aldojasb/Group13_NamePending/doc/Quality_white_wine_predictor.md

 focus of this analysis.
 In order to improve our predictive model, we need more balanced data.

-Another limitation is that we have only 12 attributes, which can narrow down the accuracy of our predicting quality of white wine.
-The solution for this is to include more relevant data features, like the year of harvest, brew time, etc.
+Another limitation is that we have only 12 attributes that can narrow down the accuracy of our predicting quality of white wine.
+The solution for this is to include more relevant data features, like the year of harvest, brew time, etc. So that our *R*<sup>2</sup> (0.54) could be improved, since the value that we obtained is not close to 0.7 or 0.8.
+Those are considered, as a rule of thumb, relevant *R*<sup>2</sup>
+values for a regression.

 # References